Set My Location

 Where to Start

 The first step in protecting your home from PFAS is to find out if forever chemicals are present in your drinking water.
 Order your simple in-home test kit today.
-Once we receive you're completed test we'll analyze the results and send you a personalized report within 10 days.
+Once we receive your completed test we’ll analyze the results and send you a personalized report within 10 days.

 If the results of your test indicate the presence of forever chemicals, Culligan can offer a solution that’s right for you.
 Our industry-leading Aquasential® line of products will help you regain confidence in the water coming out of your tap.
 Whether you choose a reverse osmosis (RO) unit or a whole-home system, we’ve got a solution that can be tailored to your needs.